kjeelani/anamai-website/README.md

-# MC Eternal Modded Bingo
+# Animai
-A Next.js application for the MC Eternal Modded Bingo Challenge being hosted over the summer
+A full suite of AI-powered game development tools for indie game devs to iterate, test, and deploy assets.